-We’re almost at the end of the Sooo Pinoy Food Trip series as this is my second to the last post for it.
-Before dropping by Excelente Chinese Cooked Ham, we actually passed through Master Hopia Factory first.
-Our guide told us that the hopia (Chinese bean-filled pastry) here had been toted as the “Krispy Kreme of hopia” by another blogger.
-That pretty much upped everybody’s expectations which isn’t really a good idea because the higher they are the harder they fall should the product fail to deliver… :p
+Before dropping by Excelente Chinese Cooked Ham, we passed by Master Hopia Factory first.
+We were told that the hopia (Chinese bean-filled pastry) here had been toted as the “Krispy Kreme of hopia” by another blogger.
+That pretty much upped everybody’s expectations… which isn’t really a good idea because the higher they are the harder they fall should the product fail to deliver… :p

-There are numerous flavors available: Cheese, Condol (Chinese sugar-like thing… for the lack of a better term), Pineapple, Macapuno-Pandan, Baboy, etc. You identify the flavors by the colored dots on the surface of the pastry (see above).
+Anyhow there were huge trays of hopia everywhere.
+They set up one such tray in the middle of the store so everyone could get some and have a taste.
+There are numerous flavors available: Cheese, Condol (paste made from Chinese crystal sugar), Pineapple, Macapuno-Pandan, Baboy, etc. You identify the flavors by the colored dots on the surface of the pastry (see above).
 Orange dotted hopia are cheese-flavored, green dotted hopia are filled with condol, and so forth.
 No dots on your hopia?
 That means you got the traditional mung bean filled one. 🙂

 Our stop at Master Hopia Factory was interesting to say the least.
-I don’t think I could’ve found my own way there had I not gone on the Sooo Pinoy Food Trip. 🙂
+I hope they start selling these online.

 Master Hopia Factory, Inc.